rolandshoemaker/gobservatory/README.md

 - [x] HTTPS server
 - [x] Submission handler
 - [x] [Query for ASN number and name if server IP available](https://github.com/rolandshoemaker/gobservatory/blob/master/external/asnFinder/asn.go)
-- [ ] Generate submission reports
+- [x] Generate submission reports
 - [ ] Support all submission parameters (ASN/opt out/etc)
 - [ ] Actually do what all the parameters indicate
-- [ ] Check that none of the certificates have been revoked before responding to client
+- [x] Check that none of the certificates have been revoked before responding to client
 - [ ] Graceful shutdown

 ### Certificate/chain parsing

 - [ ] Parse all the interesting stuff out of the certificates (basically just thanks Golang `^_^`)
+  - [ ] Comply with schemas above
   - [ ] [If available use OCSP to check if certificate is revoked](https://github.com/rolandshoemaker/gobservatory/blob/master/external/ocspChecker/ocsp.go)
   - [ ] [If available check CRL](https://github.com/rolandshoemaker/gobservatory/blob/master/external/crlChecker/crl.go)
 - [x] Generate valid chains for different root pools